-There is no limit to the number of characters to put in the description, making enough space to give your full step-by-step guide, but be concise!
+There is no limit in the number of characters to put in the description making enough space to give your full step-by-step guide, but be concise!

 Have a consistently themed post each week.
 Include your website so the user can visit your site.
 Plan ahead and make sure the user is following your account!

 A few other things to note when running a contest: